Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers

-The BNS merger rate is not well constrained due to the unknown distribution of neutron star masses.
+The BNS merger rate is not well constrained due to small number of observed BNS mergers.
 To date the LVK collaboration has only observed two BNS mergers \cite{abbott2017gw170817, abbott2020gw190412}.
-To calculate the average period of their merger we defined a probability distribution function for the mass of the primary Neutron star and drew a random sample.
-The distribution was a truncated normal distribution between $1\,\mathrm{M_{\odot}}$ and $3\,\mathrm{M_{\odot}}$ with a mean of $1.4\,\mathrm{M_{\odot}}$ and variance 0.5.
-From this sample we drew masses for primary object; and then the secondary object with the constraint that mass 2 $\leq$ mass 1.
-These two distributions can be seen in Figure \ref{fig:BNSmassdist}
+To calculate the average period of their merger we defined a probability distribution function for the mass of the primary neutron star and drew a sample grid.
+The grid covered the range $[1,3]\,\mathrm{M_{\odot}}$ for primary mass and $[0.3,1]$ for mass ratio.
+For each mass pair the probability of the primary mass was drawn from a truncated normal distribution between $1\,\mathrm{M_{\odot}}$ and $3\,\mathrm{M_{\odot}}$ with a mean of $1.4\,\mathrm{M_{\odot}}$ and variance 0.5.
+The probability of the secondary mass was drawn from the same distribution but with truncated limits between $1\,\mathrm{M_{\odot}}$ and the primary mass.
+The probability of that mass pair is then the product of these two probabilities.
+These two distributions can be seen in Fig. \ref{fig:BNSmassdist}.

-With a random sample of component masses we calculated the average merger time for BNS signals.
-Again with a low frequency cut off of $20\,\mathrm{Hz}$.
-BNS signals have much lower mass than BBH and as such merge at much higher frequencies.
-The signals are often present in the detector for several minutes.
+We followed the same method described in Sec. \ref{P_BBH_OL} to calculate the probability of two or more overlapping signals occurring in O4.
+The rate of BNS mergers is $\mathcal{R}_{\mathrm{BNS}}\,=\,320^{+490}_{-240}\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$ \cite{abbott2021population}, the predicted BNS range is $190\,\mathrm{Mpc}$ \cite{abbott2020prospects}.
+BNS signals have much lower mass than BBH systems and as such merge at much higher frequencies with visible duration on the order of minutes.